 JS Travel Insurance provides cover for Residents of the United Kingdom, the Channel Islands and the Republic of Ireland.

-Please Note: In some cases, we would need to refer this Activity to the underwriter for consideration.
-Please contact us by email or phone and we can send out a questionnaire to be completed for a decision.
+Please Note: We can cover Mountaineering up to 4,500 metres, please call us or email us for a quote.
+In some cases, we would need to refer this Activity to the Underwriter for consideration.
+Please contact us by email and we can send out a questionnaire to be completed for a decision.